Skip to main content

 Turnip (Brassica rapa) is a fresh market root vegetable that reaches maturity about 50-70 days after planting.
 Turnip leaves are usually hirsute (hairy) and light- to medium-green in color and can be eaten as greens.
 Varieties grown for greens reach maturity about 30-45 days after planting.
 Varieties grown for roots are designated as salad or storage varieties, with salad turnips being tender, mild, and able to be eaten raw, whereas storage turnips are more commonly cooked before eating, although there is some overlap.
 Salad turnips reach maturity slightly faster (35-50 days after planting) than storage turnips (45-70) days after planting.
 Turnip roots generally have little or no neck and a distinct taproot.
 Best quality results when the crop reaches edible size under moderately cool temperatures.

-Rutabaga (Brassica napa, napobrassica group) is commonly known as yellow turnip or swede.
+Rutabaga (Brassica napus, napobrassica group) is commonly known as yellow turnip or swede.
 It is thought to be a cross between turnip (B. rapa) and wild cabbage (B. oleracea) and developed in central Europe.
 The leaves are bluish in color, thick and waxy like cabbage leaves, and smooth.
 Rutabagas have short necks with leaf scars, and they require about a month longer to mature than turnips (90-100 days).
 In northern New England, rutabagas are more popular than turnips.
 If planted early in the spring, rutabagas will be of poor quality (woody and tough).
 For best quality, plant from mid-June to mid-July in northern to southern New England, respectively, timing harvest to occur in the cool weather of fall after a few light frosts.

 Types and Varieties

-Turnip for Greens Rutabaga
+Turnip for Greens

-Alamo Gilfeather
+Alamo

-All Top Helenor
+All Top

-Topper Joan
+Topper

 Seven Top

-Turnip for Salads Purple Prince
+Turnip for Salads (roots)

-Bella Luna Purple Top White Globe
+Bella Luna

-Hakurei F1 Scarlet Ohno Revival
+Hakurei F1

-Hirosaki Red Violet Queen
+Hirosaki Red

 Just Right